-What if I’ve just moved in and I don’t know who supplies my electricity?
+What if I’ve just moved in and I’m asking myself “who is my eletricity supplier?”.

 You may ask yourself, how do I find my supplier?
 If you’ve just moved in, one of the first port of calls is to find out who your electricity and energy suppliers is/are.
 One of the ways you can do this is with an MPAN (for electricity) which is a Meter Point Administration Number.

 Unfortunately, this can be tricky if you’ve just moved home as it’s unlikely to appear on your electricity meter itself.
 So, the next thing to do if the previous tenants or homeowners haven’t given you this information (or left a recent bill behind) is to try the online Find My Supplier tool, where you simply need to add the first line of your address and postcode, and it will tell you very quickly who your current energy supplier(s) is or are.

 If you need an MPAN as well as to know who your electricity supplier is, you have the option to call the Meter Number Helpline on 0870 608 1524, who will be able to tell you both of these things based on your home address and postcode.
 Please note that calls to this number cost 7p a minute.

 A Meter Point Administration Number or MPAN is also known as a Supply Number or S Number.
 It’s allocated to the electricity supply to your home, so you don’t take it with you when you move house.
 Altogether, it’s a twenty-one digit number that can be found on your electricity bills.

 So, if you’re switching electricity providers due to moving house, you’ll have an MPAN for your previous or current address, and a different MPAN for your new home.